sunnysidedenver/swpc_27day/README.md

 ## Conclusions
 The forecasts suffer from a high degree of variability, with low accuracy and high false alarm.
 Forecast error generally increases from 2020-2023 as solar activity increased.
 R-squared, a statistical representation of variance, allows for rejection of Ho and acceptance of Ha.

-The average error was off by nearly 14 sfu.
-Data are skewed left and not normal, meaning more often the errors are small relative to numerous large outliers.
+The average error was off by nearly 14 sfu with a large standard deviation (sd).
+When you move just 1 sd away from the mean, representing 68% of forecasts, the error jumps another 17 sfu.
+There is also a tendency to underforecast.

 ![Table](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_error_table.png)